MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-idebughostpublic-getsymbolkind.md

 ## -description

-TBD
+Gets the kind of symbol that this is (e.g.: a field, a base class, a type, etc...).

 ## -parameters

 ### -param kind
+The kind of symbol (e.g.: a type, field, base class, etc…) will be returned here.

 ## -returns
-This method returns HRESULT which indicates success or failure.
+This method returns HRESULT that indicates success or failure.

 ## -remarks

 ## -see-also